Cwantic/Documentation/Python/Samples/lyre.md

 grand_parent: Python
 ---

-# Sample 7 : Replace a selected pipe by an expansion loop
+# Sample 7 : Replace a selected pipe by an expansion loop (OBSOLETE)

+See sample 8 instead !

 ## 1. Goal